andrei-aleksanian/Google-Apps-Scripts/README.md

 16. Paste the name of the function into params of `scripts.run({..., function: *name here*, ... })`
 17. Make sure you have the correct `SCOPES` specified.
 The current ones are for running the scripts on forms only
 18. Start the server
-19. Make a POST request to the form endpoint
+19. Make a POST request to the `/form` endpoint
 20. On the first request, it will ask you to allow the app to use forms on your account.
 Allow.
 21. It will then store a token on your machine.
 Do not commit it.
 (Just like credentials.json)
 22. You are done!
+Place the token.json in the same directory as googleForm function.

 ### Creating more endpoints